liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 - Submit the second form with `<f:ajax execute="@form" render="@all" />`
 - Verify that the DOM was only updated for PortletB and that both forms in PortletB have a hidden field with "javax.faces.ViewState" as part of the name attribute.

+[<a name="9.2"></a>9.2] TCK compatibility for the `h:head` component

+- bridge-tck-main-portlet/src/main/webapp/tests/resourcesRenderedInHeadTest.xhtml

 [<a name="9.3"></a>9.3] TCK compatibility for the `h:inputFile` component is satisfied by the following JSF Showcase
 use-cases: